danilocb21/kit-tsp/Branch_and_Bound/README.md

-## Combinatorial Branch and Bound for the Traveling Salesman Problem problem
+## Combinatorial Branch and Bound for the Traveling Salesman Problem

 #### My implementation of the Branch and Bound algorithm to solve the Traveling Salesman Problem for the Kit-LOG process.